 Falls prevention

-As people get older, it can be a little bit harder to do some of the things we take for granted doing every day.
+As people get older, it can be a little bit harder to do some of the things we take for granted every day.
 While this is a normal part of getting older, there are lots of things you can do to reduce the risk of falls.

 #FallProofBarnsley is here to provide information about how you can make small changes to stay happy and healthy at home.

-Falls are a common and serious problem for older people; each year, 30 percent of people older than 65 have a fall, rising to 50 percent of people older than 80.
+Falls are a common and serious problem for older people.
+Each year, 30 percent of people older than 65 have a fall, rising to 50 percent of people older than 80.
 In Barnsley, there were 1305 emergency admissions to hospital for falls in 2019 to 2020 for people over 65 years of age.

 For people to stay happy and independent, it’s important that the risks of falling are understood, so that small changes can be made to avoid it from happening.
 These risks should be taken very seriously because of the significant impact they can have on a person's health.
 You can reduce the risk by: